jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 ![BPMhist](https://user-images.githubusercontent.com/16946556/64814123-b9590200-d557-11e9-8d7c-3297a6b55426.png)

 The histograms help show that All-NBA players tend to do everything better while also getting more wins.
-Outside knowledge tells us that Sports Media also tends to favor voting for players who are playing on teams winning a lot of games, so we should make sure that Team  Wins & Overall Seed is left in the Final Model.
+Outside knowledge tells us that Sports Media also tends to favor voting for players who are playing on winning teams vs teams that are performing poorly, so we should make sure that Team Wins & Overall Seed are left in the Final Model.

 ------------------------------------------------------------------------------------------------------------------------------------------